cybertec-postgresql/pg_timetable/README.md

 ## 2. Installation

-There are currently two options on how you can install and run pg_timetable.
+There are currently several options on how you can install and run pg_timetable.

-> If you feel the need for a .deb or .rpm package, please let us know by submitting an issue, or - which we would really appreciate! - creating a pull request that does said things.
+### 2.1 Official release packages

+You may find binary package for you platform on the official [Releases](https://github.com/cybertec-postgresql/pg_timetable/releases) page.
+Right now `Windows`, `Linux` and `macOS` packages are available.

-### 2.1 Container installation
+### 2.2 Container installation

 > When using Docker, simply replace all `podman` occurrences with `docker`.